Reds vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Stone Garrett and the Washington Nationals hit the field on Tuesday at Nationals Park against Brett Kennedy, who will start for the Cincinnati Reds.
-First pitch is set for 11:05 AM ET.
+Lane Thomas and the Washington Nationals take the field on Wednesday at Nationals Park against Graham Ashcraft, who is projected to start for the Cincinnati Reds.
+First pitch is at 7:05 PM ET.

-The Nationals are listed as +100 moneyline underdogs in this matchup with the favorite Reds (-120).
-A 9.5-run total is set for this game.
+The Reds are the favorite in this one, at -125, while the underdog Nationals have +105 odds to upset.
+A 9.5-run total is set in the contest.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.